-Thursday, 29 December 2022
+Friday, 30 December 2022

 December 30 that afternoon at Cooper Bay, South Georgia

 If the morning wasn’t enough, the afternoon saw us out looking for more wildlife.
-This time we were after Macaroni penguins - and more fur seals - at Cooper Bay.
+This time we were after Macaroni Penguins - and more fur seals - at Cooper Bay.

-Yep they were up there over that hill!
+Yep , they were up there over that hill!

-We landed on that beach.
+We landed on that beach amongst the rocks and sea lions.

-We split in two groups - half of us landed at a narrow beach full of fur seals and headed up a steep slope to the penguin colony.
+We split in two groups and half of us landed at a narrow beach full of fur seals and headed up a steep slope to the penguin colony.
 I took one look at the slope and my heart sank.
 Lindsay kept telling me “you can do it” but oh dear what a climb nevertheless I did give it a go.
 In the end, it proved too much for me (and Lindsay) and we returned to the beach.
 I have to tell you that we were wearing gumboots (at least a size too big!) and life jackets plus our other clobber – I mean really!
-Lindsay and I stood on the beach with one of the guides, the gentle Lizelle, for about an hour fending off mother fur seals – the beach was a nursery and whoa betide you if you got between mother and pup.
+Lindsay and I stood on the beach with one of the guides, the gentle Lizelle, for about an hour fending off mother fur seals – the beach was a nursery and woe betide you if you got between mother and pup.
 The mothers are extremely intimidating and aggressive and not in the least afraid.
 We had to be wary and learnt to stand our ground.
 Eventually the penguin-hunters descended with varying degrees of grumbles about the difficulty of the climb – both ways.
-And then the second wave of passenger arrived on shore to tackle the slope and we all hopped into the zodiacs to explore.
+And then the second wave of passengers arrived on shore to tackle the slope and the rest of us hopped into the zodiacs to explore.

-"Stay away from my baby"
+"Stay away from my babies or else!”

 Sweet little pets!